Did something happen to you at work? An experienced lawyer at Kitay Law Offices can help you.

 An employment lawyer can represent you for legal claims such as sexual harassment, workplace discrimination, and wrongful termination.

-The employment lawyers at Kitay Law Offices can help you in all employment matters, including:
+The lawyers at Kitay Law Offices can help you with employment law matters, including:

 - Workplace harassment

 - Wrongful termination

 - Whistleblower retaliation

 Violations like discrimination, workplace harassment, and sexual harassment are very serious.
 In addition, the deadlines to file a legal claim are very strict.
 If you miss the deadline, then you will never be able to make a claim against your employer.

 Despite much progress over many years, workplace discrimination is still a serious problem.
 Luckily, there are several federal, state, and local laws that protect you.
 However, it’s important to remember that not all discrimination is illegal.
 Rather, the law prohibits workplace discrimination that is based on specified characteristics called “protected classes.”
 For example, federal law prohibits discrimination against you based on your: